wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

-The Wazuh central components include the Wazuh server, Wazuh indexer, and Wazuh dashboard.
-With this installation guide, you will learn how to install each component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment, depending on the environment needs.
+The Wazuh central components include the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
+With this installation guide, you will learn how to install each component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment, depending on your environment needs.

 Check the :ref:`Getting started <getting_started>` section to learn more about the Wazuh solution, its components, architecture, and capabilities.
 Alternatively, you can check our :ref:`Wazuh quickstart <quickstart>` to learn how to install all the central components on the same host using the unattended installation script.

 Wazuh is a free and open source host-based intrusion detection system (HIDS).
-Wazuh server and Wazuh agent are under `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ license.
-Wazuh indexer and Wazuh dashboard are under `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
+The Wazuh server and the Wazuh agent are under `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ license.
+The Wazuh indexer and the Wazuh dashboard are under `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.

 On-premises Wazuh deployment